jiyexxnx/Advanced_Process_mining_team1/README.md

 This repository provides implementation for reporducing our project.
 We did some minor change of the code to adapt our environment.

 # System Information
-We ran the experiment both on Windows and Mac, the detail information are revealed in the files:
+We ran the experiment both on Windows and Mac, the detail information are revealed in the [sys_info](/sys_info)
-1. Windows:
-2. Mac:

 # Raw results